APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 A. Professional ministry experience is paid work in any ministry context, i.e., Spiritual Director / Counselor, Chaplain, Pastor, etc…

-5. Yes______/No______: I have completed at least 5 hours in reading in any of the following: Published research findings, professional chaplain journals, and other Chaplain care articles.
+5. Yes______ /No______: I have completed at least 5 hours of reading in any of the following: Published research findings, professional chaplain journals, and other Chaplain care articles.

-A. You must first become a Professional Clinical Member before your BCC application will be processed.
-If you are not a member of NAVAC you will need to fill out the Professional Clinical Member application and remit with appropriate fees.
+A. You must first become a Professional Chaplain Member before your BCC application will be processed.
+If you are not a member of NAVAC you will need to fill out the Professional Chaplain Member application and remit with appropriate fees.

 B. The application for Board Certification is sent to the Chairman of the Board of Directors along with a $100.00 one-time, non-refundable application fee.